wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/auth.rst

 |                    | - no                |
 +--------------------+---------------------+

-When set to ``no`` removed agents will be kept in the client keys file, marked as removed.
+When set to ``no`` removed agents will remain in the client keys file, marked as removed.
-However, when set to ``yes``, agents will be definitely deleted.
+However, when set to ``yes``, client keys file will be purged.

 use-password
 ^^^^^^^^^^^^^^^^^^^